 Our current work aims to test the predictions of melt volumes and seismic velocity from our numerical models against a unique oil-industry seismic reflection dataset from the Central and South Atlantic provided by ION-GXT.
 The 2D seismic lines are spectacular- routinely imaging to beneath the Moho allowing insight into the deep structure of the continental margins.
 Volcanic rocks, including sea-ward dipping reflectors and igneous, crustal, underplated material are routinely imaged on these data.
 In the South Atlantic the along-strike pattern of volcanism seems far less systematic than the better studied North Atlantic margins.
-This project aims to investigate why this is the case and will lead to a significant advance in our understanding of continental break-up
+This project aims to investigate why this is the case and will lead to a significant advance in our understanding of the thermal conditions during continental break-up

 Example seismic reflection line from Argentine continental margin, with seaward dipping reflections.
 Image dimensions: length ~ 50 km; depth ~10km.
 Fom ION website.

 Collier JS, McDermott C, Warner G, New constraints on the age and style of continental breakup in the South Atlantic from magnetic anomaly data, Earth and Planetary Science Letters, Vol: 477, Pages: 27-40, 2017,